vuejs/eslint-plugin-vue/docs/rules/custom-event-name-casing.md

 See [Guide (for v2) - Custom Events] for more details.

-Vue 3 recommends using camelCase for custom event names.
+In Vue 3, using either camelCase or kebab-case for your custom event name does not limit its use in v-on.
+However, following JavaScript conventions, camelCase is more natural.

-See [vuejs/docs-next#656](https://github.com/vuejs/docs-next/issues/656) for more details.
+See [Guide - Custom Events] for more details.

 This rule enforces kebab-case by default.